Academic Standing and Eligibility

 GPA requirements (qualitative standard)

-• Injury or illness of the student;
+- Injury or illness of the student;

-• Injury, illness, or death of an immediate family member or other family difficulty;
+- Injury, illness, or death of an immediate family member or other family difficulty;

-• Fire, flood or other catastrophic events;
+- Fire, flood or other catastrophic events; or

-- Other circumstances beyond your control that occurred during the term in which the student was not able to meet academic progress requirements.
+- Other circumstances beyond the student's control that occurred during the term in which the student was not able to meet academic progress requirements.

-1. The reason why the student was not able to meet the minimum academic requirements.
+- The reason why the student was not able to meet the minimum academic requirements.

-2. Documentation of any unique circumstance that may have contributed to the student’s inability to meet the standards.
+- Documentation of any unique circumstance that may have contributed to the student’s inability to meet the standards.

-4. A plan for meeting the standards in a reasonable time frame.
+- A plan for meeting the standards in a reasonable time frame.
 This plan should include an academic plan that the student creates with an academic advisor.